Funded

 Are bridge loans only for investors?

 No, bridge loans are not just for investors.
-Homeowners as well as business owners will also use them.
+Homeowners as well as business owners also use them.

 Can you refinance a bridge loan into a long-term loan?

 Yes, refinancing is one of the most common bridge loan exit strategies, along with selling the property.
+Learn more about other exit strategies here to make the most of your bridge loan.

 Are bridge loans risky?